 Teaching and Mentoring

 I immensely enjoy teaching.
-I have been teaching a number of graduate and undergraduate classes – at NYU e.g.,”Stars and Stellar Explosions” class for grad students (Stars and Stellar Explosions), “Observational Astronomy” for undergrads and “CORE: From Quarks to Cosmos” for non-majors and non-scientist undergrads.
+I have been teaching a number of graduate and undergraduate classes – at UVA I have been teaching Astro 1220 “Intro: Stars, Galaxies, Universe”.
+At NYU I taught the “Stars and Stellar Explosions” class for grad students (Stars and Stellar Explosions), “Observational Astronomy” for undergrads and “CORE: From Quarks to Cosmos” for non-majors and non-scientist undergrads.
 Lots of fun!

 I also enjoy working with students and have a range of potential projects, from data-intensive projects to modeling ones.
 Please contact me if you are interested.